MesecevaKci/deepRL_banana_navigation/report.md

 ### This work

 To solve the task I have run experiements with two different networks:
-(Basic) DQN algorithm
+- (Basic) DQN algorithm
-Double DQN algorithm.
+- Double DQN algorithm.

+Neural Network:
-Neural Network: The used network architecture consists of three fully connected layers with 64, 64, and 4 nodes (arch1) and 128, 128, and 4 nodes (arch2) using relu activation.
+The used network architecture consists of three fully connected layers with 64, 64, and 4 nodes (arch1) and 128, 128, and 4 nodes (arch2) using relu activation.

+Epsilon-policy:
-Epsilon: Epsilon-decay was the other hyperparameter that was modifed in order to improve learning.
+Epsilon-decay was the other hyperparameter that was modifed in order to improve learning.
 Two values of epsilon-decay were tried: 0.995 (pars1) and 0.99 (pars2).

-In all models the hyperparameters chosen were the same, as described below:
+In all models the rest of the (hyper)parameters were the same:

     Agent Parameters

      BUFFER_SIZE = 100,000  # replay buffer size
      BATCH_SIZE = 64        # minibatch size
      GAMMA = 0.99           # discount factor
      TAU = 0.001            # for soft update of target parameters LR = 0.0005            # learning rate
      UPDATE_EVERY = 4       # how often to update the network

     Fixed Training Parameters

      Number of training episodes: 2000 or when average score reached Maximum number of timesteps per episode: 1000 Starting value of epsilon, for epsilon-greedy action selection: 1.0 End value of epsilon: 0.01

 ### Results